 What is Juniper?

-The genus Juniperus includes 60 to 70 species of aromatic evergreens native to Northern Europe, Asia, and North America.
+The genus Juniperus includes 60 to 70 species of scented evergreens native to northern Europe, Asia, and North America.
 The plants bear blue or reddish fruit variously described as berries or berry-like cones.
 Junipers are widely used as ornamental trees.
 The cone is a small, green berry during its first year of growth that turns blue-black during the second year.
 Small flowers bloom from May to June.

 What is the recommended dosage?

 There are no clinical studies of juniper to guide dosage.

 Avoid use.
 Possible antifertility, abortion, and menstruation effects based on animal studies.

 Information is limited.
 Juniper tar and related cade oil should be considered toxic, especially in infants.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.